strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 }
 ```

-The 'git diff' command returns all the files that have changed between two commits.
+The `git diff` command returns all the files that have changed between two commits.
 This is transformed into a list of files.

 ### Knowing the apps these touched files belong to

 Now it is clear which files are touched, it's time to identify the 'projects' these files belong to.
-In the code, both Nx apps and libs are referenced to as projects.
+In the script, both Nx apps and libs are referenced to as projects.
 They implement this using the following code.

 ```typescript
 export function touchedProjects(projects: ProjectNode[], touchedFiles: string[]) {